xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

     If entries into a horizon state are homogeneous, then the recipe resulting from interference is correct in a general sense.
 No feedback into the mouth state must be further considered.
+The resulting recipe remains stable.

 The output recipe 'R(i)' of the horizon state is determined and correct.
 After interference, such a mouth state is no longer part of the horizon.
 However,